animorphcoop/shared-futures-space/README.md

 This will start a server that’s only serving static files.

 Now your development instance (given you have started docker containers) is up and running!
-To see the app locally go to **http://127.0.0.1:9000**
+To see the app locally go to **http://127.0.0.1:9000** or **http://localhost:9000/** (0.0.0.0 is not going to render styles)

 #### Building assets for production